joeromero/docs/content/cartodb_js/cartodb_js.md

 ## Getting data with SQL

-CartoDB offers a powerful SQL API for you to query and retreive data from your CartoDB tables.
+CartoDB offers a powerful SQL API for you to query and retrieve data from your CartoDB tables.
 The CartoDB.js offers a simple to use wrapper for sending those requests and using the results.

 ### cartodb.SQL